AdityaApte02/B532-Distributed_Systems/Assignment2/pseudocode.md

         conn, addr = socket.accept()
         data = conn.receive()

-       clock = clock + 1   #Increment the local clock value by 1
-       message = Message(data)  #Create the Message Object sendToNetwork(message)  #Broadcast the message to all the processes
+       clock = clock + pid   #Increment the local clock value by the process's pid message = Message(data)  #Create the Message Object sendToNetwork(message)  #Broadcast the message to all the processes